 For this assignment, I am giving you a fair amount of flexibility for how you implement it.
-You may use whatever programming language you like, however, I have provided you with some starter code in Java for reading in and representing parse trees and PCFGs that will make your life easier if you so choose.
+You may use whatever programming language you like, however, I have provided you with some starter code in Java for reading in and representing parse trees and PCFGs that will make your life easier if you choose to use Java.